sumikof/gitlab-eclipse-plugin/README.md

 The root Gradle project hosts the GitLab for Eclipse plug-in source.

-Use `./gradlew assemble publishToMavenLocal` to publish the latest artifact to your local Maven repository (e.g. `~/.m2/repository`).
+Use `./gradlew publishToMavenLocal` to publish the latest artifact to your local Maven repository (e.g. `~/.m2/repository`).

 Use `./gradlew equoIde` to start a Equo instance with GitLab for Eclipse installed.

 ## update-site

 Creates a P2 update site (e.g. Eclipse repository) which can be used to install the GitLab for Eclipse plug-in.

+Use `mvn clean install -f update-site/pom.xml` to publish the latest to your local Maven repository (e.g. `~/.m2/repository`)

 Learn more in the [update site project README](./gitlab-eclipse-plugin.site/README.md).